Yes. Postgraduate loans and professional and career development loans are available to you.

 - These loans are only available to those under 60 years of age.

-- These may be taught, research, distance learning or professional Masters courses across all disciplines.
+- Masters and PhD courses may be taught, research or distance learning courses across all disciplines.

 - Students studying part-time postgraduate courses at a minimum of 50% intensity of full-time study will also be eligible.

-- Masters loans are available to EU students who have been a resident in the EU for at least three years prior to the course start date.
-The specific criteria for EU students’ eligibility is available in the Education (Student Support) Regulations 2011, specifically Part 2, Schedule 1.
+- Masters and PhD loans are available to EU students who have been a resident in the EU for at least three years prior to the course start date.

-- Masters loans are not available to international students.
+- Postgraduate loans are not available to international students.

 - Loans will be repaid as 6% of income above a threshold of £21,000.
 The new loan scheme will be administered by the Student Loans Company (SLC) on behalf of the Department for Business Innovation & Skills (BIS).